|Santa Fe Gardens,

 and public gardens including Santa Fe Botanic Garden and Georgia O'Keeffe's home at Abiquiu.

-designer toiletries.
-The hotel has a restaurant, pool, spa and butler.
-Reception, Dinner
+with designer toiletries.
+The hotel has a restaurant,

-Saturday, September 30: Today we will meet our guide, Peter Weiss, for a private walking tour of
+Thursday, July 12: Today we will meet Peter Weiss, our guide, for a private walking tour of the

-the highlights of Santa Fe.
-Peter is a well-known photographer and lecturer, specializing in fine art,
+highlights of Santa Fe.
+Peter is a well known photographer and lecturer specializing in fine art,

 anthropology, and geography.
 We will learn about Santa Fe's unique culture which is a blend of

-and Loretto Chapel.
-We will have lunch at
+We will have lunch at Museum Hill Cafe followed

-a private guided tour of the Santa Fe Botanical
+by a docent led tour of the Santa Fe Botanical

 Garden.
 The Garden celebrates, cultivates and

-biodiversity of the region.
-The garden began as
+diversity of the region.
+The garden began as a

 botanists and environmentally oriented citizens.